 The TRC chair shall provide the Tenure Plan and Tenure Review Committee Report to the tenure coordinator within three (3) business days after the tenure evaluation meeting.
-Within three (3) business days thereafter, the tenure coordinator shall attach a copy to the candidate's portfolio and forward the original Tenure Review Committee Report to Human Resources and the appropriate vice president.
-Human Resources shall be responsible for ensuring that signatures are collected according to the required timelines.
+Within three (3) business days thereafter, the tenure coordinator shall upload a copy to the candidate's portfolio and forward the original Tenure Review Committee Report to Human Resources.
+Human Resources sends the Tenure Review Committee Report to the candidate to review and sign, uploads the signed copy to the candidate's portfolio, and provides a signed copy to the appropriate vice president who will send it to the superintendent / president.